Skip to Main Content

 Local Resources

-Established relationships with Japanese prop houses, traditional craftsmen (tatami, lacquerware, shoji), and the country's major studios — Toho's 8 stages in Tokyo, Toei Kyoto's backlot, and Nikkatsu Studios.
-Access to the Tokyo Location Box, Kyoto Film Office, and temple/shrine filming coordinators.
+We hold long ties with Japanese prop houses, master craftsmen in tatami, lacquerware, and shoji, and the country's major studios.
+These cover Toho's 8 stages in Tokyo, Toei Kyoto's backlot, and Nikkatsu Studios.
+Our team also opens the door to the Tokyo Location Box, the Kyoto Film Office, and temple and shrine filming coordinators.

 04.